splintsville/Learning/README.md

 # Learning code space
-This is the my GitUp training repository
+This is my first GitUp training repository